Timothy C. Hain, MD Page last modified: December 27, 2018

 As of late 2017, there were 4 new CGRP drugs in phase II or phase III trials in the USA.
-These are mainly calcitonin gene related peptide (CGRP) monoclonal antibodies.
+These are all calcitonin gene related peptide (CGRP) monoclonal antibodies.
 These drugs are a new generation of CGRP inhibitors -- previous versions failed due to liver toxicity (Edvinsson, 2015).

 These are the CGRP drugs in current trials: